 - How can I tell the hardness of a wood species? – The Janka Hardness Test measures the force required to embed half of a .444 inch steel ball into a piece of wood.
-Take a look at this Janka Hardness Chart to get an idea of the relative hardness of some different species.
+Take a look at this Janka Hardness List to get an idea of the relative hardness of some different species.
 It is perhaps unsurprising to see that White and Red Oak, two of the most popular species used in home flooring today, sit quite close to the middle of the range when it comes to hardness.
 Brazilian Ebony is listed as the hardest wood and not one you’re likely to find down at your local Home Depot!

 It is worth noting that the Janka Hardness test should only be used as a general guide to wood hardness.
 Results may be affected by the actual harvest location, the construction of the plank and, of course the finish.

 Remember it is the finish of the floor that you are actually walking on and it is the first line of defense against wear and tear.
 Also bear in mind that no wood, no matter how hard, is indestructible!
 Even the hardest exotic hardwood can dent.

 Finally, understand that the Janka test and all references to wood hardness in this guide are related to solid hardwood flooring rather than engineered hardwood flooring.